 (Uber Safety Report)

 In 1.4% of all trips, riders sought support regarding lost items, route feedback, or refunds.

-Likewise, 0.1% of trips had concerns related to safety but these were mostly minor issues like verbal arguments with drivers and complaints on driving style (like harsh braking, for example).
+Likewise, 0.1% of trips had safety concerns.
+Still, these were primarily minor issues like verbal arguments with drivers and complaints on driving style (like harsh braking, for example).

-Uber statistics on safety also point out that drivers aren’t put through the same rigorous testing as taxi drivers.
+Facts about Uber also point out that drivers aren’t put through the same rigorous testing as taxi drivers.
 In fact, Uber drivers can have traces of alcohol in their blood as long as it’s under the legal limit (this is prohibited for taxi drivers).

 Nevertheless, Uber requires newer car models than taxi firms and checks their cars more frequently than taxi companies.